element-foundation/construction-paper/Construction-Paper.md

 [This notebook](https://github.com/element-fi/analysis/blob/main/pt-fee-analysis.ipynb) can be used to generate these tables with different parameters, term lengths, and APYs.

 #### Trading Curve
-For liquidity provision of PTs, Element provides a custom trading curve built on Balancer V2 that reduces slippage and impermanent loss.
+For liquidity provision of PTs, Element has developed a custom trading curve algorithm that can be deployed on Balancer V2 that reduces slippage and impermanent loss.
 Since the PTs inevitably merge in value to their underlying asset along with this behavior having many degrees of predictability, a curve can be used that operates in yield space and supports this predictability.

 Element uses the curve originally presented in the [yield space paper](https://yield.is/YieldSpace.pdf).
 It introduces the *constant power sum invariant*, which accounts for the time until maturity to ensure stable yield rates on PTs.